-The graduate program in art is currently comprised of approximately 80 graduate students and 29 full-time faculty.
+The graduate program in art currently includes approximately sixty graduate students and thirty one full-time faculty.
 The faculty is a distinguished group of professional artists who are active in the research and exhibition of their work and are also devoted teachers.
 An important strength of the graduate program lies in the breadth and diversity of its faculty.
 The program continues to grow and provides a wealth of artistic experiences for its students.

 Graphic Design and Typography

 The courses in graphic design emphasize the process of visual communication of ideas and information, with attention to aesthetic considerations, techniques, and methods.
 Course work in letterpress and computer typesetting introduce historical and visual aspects of formal typography and serve to facilitate experimentation with the communicative properties of type.
 Practical study in this area involves the design and production of books, broadsides, brochures, and posters; the development and application of logotypes and design formats; and utilizing the facilities of letterpress, computer technologies, and graphic reproduction techniques.
 In addition, a focus on book structures and artists' books is provided.

 The photography area is situated within a rigorous multidisciplinary art program at one of the world’s leading research institutions.
 Graduate students are able to conduct their advanced research strictly in photography or in combination with other disciplines offered within the Art Department.
 The low student-to-teacher ratio allows for a supportive atmosphere for individual artist development.
 Graduate students are given a personal studio with access to a private graduate darkroom for black & white and alternative processes.
 The general photography facilities include the following: darkroom, digital print lab, computer and lab w/scanning equipment, lighting studio, mat cutting, and dry mounting room.

 Books, Letterpress, and Paper Making